-2. Points of Emphasis for AHS People
+1. Points of Emphasis for AHS People

-- 2.1 AHS People are required to continuously mask in AHS facilities or AHS settings (refer to the AHS COVID-19 Relaunch Playbook and the Joint Statement: COVID-19 and Personal Protective Equipment) when: - a) working in patient care areas; - b) providing direct patient care; - c) in all areas of an AHS facility or AHS setting (both clinical and nonclinical).
-This includes any area within an AHS facility or AHS setting where there may be contact with patients, designated family/support persons, visitors, or the public (e.g., elevator, common areas, gift shops); or - d) performing job duties (e.g., environmental health, public health) while engaging with the public.

-- 2.2 Where required by the AHS Point of Care Risk Assessment (PCRA), AHS People should always use the N95 respirator model for which they were fittested.
+- 1.1 AHS People are required to continuously mask in an AHS facility or AHS setting when they are in an area where they may come into direct contact with patients, patient belongings, patient care items, designated family/support persons, or visitors (e.g., patient care areas, elevator, common areas, gift shops) and where required, as per the AHS Point of Care Risk Assessment (PCRA). - a) Patient care items refers to any item (clean or soiled) that has been in contact with a patient or may come into contact with a patient. - 1.2 Where required by the AHS Point of Care Risk Assessment (PCRA), AHS People should always use the N95 respirator model for which they were fittested.
 KN95 respirators are available as an alternative to a procedure mask in some settings and do not require fit-testing.
-KN95 respirators should never replace a fit-tested N95 respirator where required by legislation, governance or where required as per the AHS Point of Care Risk Assessment (PCRA). - 2.3 AHS People shall be trained in the correct use of any PPE (including masks) that is required for their role.
-Hand hygiene must be performed in accordance with the AHS Hand Hygiene Policy and Procedure. - 2.4 AHS People who work in areas with no direct contact with patients or patient items (e.g., corporate settings, health records departments, laboratory services) are required to wear a mask continuously in all areas of their workplace unless they are at a work space separated by at least two (2) metres, separated by a physical barrier, or working alone in an individual office. - a) Only in an administrative setting (e.g., Southport Tower, Seventh Street Plaza) may AHS People choose to wear a non-procedure mask (e.g., their own clean cloth mask). - 2.5 AHS People who are unable to mask shall inform their Manager as per the AHS Workplace Accommodation Policy. - 2.6 Follow the AHS Interim IPC Recommendations during COVID-19 including hand hygiene and the use of additional PPE equipment when delivering patient care in accordance with the AHS Point of Care Risk Assessment (PCRA). - 3.
-Points of Emphasis for Patients, Designated Family/Support Persons, and Visitors - 3.1 When entering an AHS facility, patients, designated family/support persons, and visitors shall be informed of the requirement for continuous masking, asked to perform hand hygiene, and provided with a procedure mask (if they do not have their own KN95 or N95 respirator).
-This information may include but is not limited to: - a) verbal instructions by AHS People; - b) manufacturer's instructions; - c) AHS websites; - d) posters and QR codes; or - e) AHS COVID-19 Seal Checks for Disposable KN95 Respirators. - 3.2 Designated family/support persons and visitors in AHS facilities must wear a procedure mask or their own KN95 or N95 respirator at all times in all areas of the building.
+KN95 respirators should never replace a fit-tested N95 respirator where required as per the AHS Point of Care Risk Assessment (PCRA). - 1.3 AHS People shall be trained in the correct use of any PPE (including masks) that is required for their role.
+Hand hygiene must be performed in accordance with the AHS Hand Hygiene Policy and Procedure. - 1.4 AHS people who are unable to mask shall inform their Manager, as per the AHS Workplace Accommodation Policy. - 1.5 AHS People shall follow the AHS Interim IPC Recommendations during COVID-19, including hand hygiene and the use of additional PPE equipment when delivering patient care, in accordance with the AHS Point of Care Risk

+Assessment (PCRA).

+2. Points of Emphasis for Patients, Designated Family/Support Persons, and Visitors

+- 2.1 When entering an AHS facility, patients, designated family/support persons, and visitors shall be informed of the requirement for continuous masking, asked to perform hand hygiene, and provided with a procedure mask (if they do not have their own disposable, clean, and intact mask/respirator).
+This information may include but is not limited to:

+- a) verbal instructions by AHS People;

+- b) manufacturer's instructions;

-- 3.3 Patients, designated family/support persons, and visitors should be provided education or resources on: - a) the use of masks; - b) hand hygiene; - c) donning and doffing masks (e.g., when to remove, change, or discard); and - d) if the mask becomes damp, soiled, or damaged, the mask must be immediately discarded in a garbage container. - (i) A new mask shall be provided by the appropriate program or site. - (ii) Hand hygiene must be performed immediately before donning, and before and after doffing a mask as per Infection Prevention and Control (IPC) recommendations.
+- c) AHS websites; - d) posters and QR codes; or - e) AHS COVID-19 Seal Checks for Disposable KN95 Respirators. - 2.2 Designated family/support persons and visitors in AHS facilities must wear a procedure mask or their own disposable, clean, and intact mask/respirator at all times in all areas of the building, unless exempt as per Section 3 below. - 2.3 Patients, designated family/support persons, and visitors should be provided education or resources on: - a) the use of masks; - b) hand hygiene; - c) donning and doffing masks (e.g., when to remove, change, or discard); and - d) if the mask becomes damp, soiled, or damaged, the mask must be immediately discarded in a garbage container. - (i) A new mask shall be provided by the appropriate program or site. - (ii) Hand hygiene must be performed immediately before donning, and before and after doffing a mask as per Infection Prevention and Control (IPC) recommendations. - 2.4 Refer to Section 8 below for masking requirements for designated family/support persons and visitors.